LLZ248/HELPICTLecturerReviewWebsite/README.md

 # HELPICTLecturerReviewWebsite

-A website that allows student to go under the lecturer's page to give comments.
-This was created for HELP IT students only.
+A website that allows student to review lecturer under the lecturer's page.
+This was created for HELP IT students to review only.

 The webiste is not activate anymore.